-Once you’ve registered at Cart2Cart, choose Magento from the drop-down list and enter the store's URL.
-After that, you have to install a Connection Bridge (download the corresponding file, extract it from the zip archive and paste to the root directory.
+Once you've registered at Cart2Cart, choose Magento from the drop-down list and enter the store's URL.
+After that, you have to install a Connection Bridge (download the corresponding file, extract it from the zip archive and paste it to the root directory.
 Alternatively, Cart2Cart can do that for you - just provide your store credentials).

 Setup Your Target Cart

 Select the WooCommerce cart from the menu, provide the WordPress Admin URL, login and password.
 Once done, click the choose entities button.

 Select Entities & Extra Migration Options

 Now it's time to select the types of data you want to be transferred to the WooCommerce store.
 Here are some of the currently supported entities that can be migrated:

 - Product data — names, prices, descriptions, SKUs, weights, and variants,

 - Tax classes, names, and rates,

 - Customer data — names, emails, addresses, and passwords,